 - olive oil for frying

-Pour the olive oil into a heavy based frying pan (I used cast iron) to a depth of 3-4mm, and heat over a medium flame.
-Dollop 2 tbsp of the pancake mixture into the pan to make a circle approximately 7-8cm in diameter.
+- Pour the olive oil into a heavy based frying pan (I used cast iron) to a depth of 3-4mm (⅛-⅙ inch), and heat over a medium flame.
+Dollop 2 tbsp of the pancake mixture into the pan to make a circle approximately 7-8cm (3 inches) in diameter.
 Repeat with the remaining mixture to make more pancakes but don't overcrowd the pan.

-Cook for 2-3 minutes, then flip and fry for a further 1-2 minutes.
+- Cook for 2-3 minutes, then flip and fry for a further 1-2 minutes on the other side.
 The pancakes should be crispy and golden brown.